cedricbonhomme/Stegano/README.md

 ## Contributions

 Contributions are welcome.
-If you want to contribute to Stegano I highly recommend you to install it in a Python virtual environment with pipenv.
+If you want to contribute to Stegano I highly recommend you to install it in a Python virtual environment with poetry.

 ## License